 Episode ends with reading of the “Manifesto for an enchanted life” written by Dr. Sharon Blackie.
 Sharon works in the interface of psychology, mythology, and ecology.
 The Enchanted Life is just one of her many books.

 Please share with your friends.
-Listen to a new episode or intermezzo every other Friday.
-Please record a message or ask questions into https://podinbox.com/alive Intermezzos will engage you in our conversations.
-Feel free to “buy me a coffee” to support show production at https://buymeacoffee.com/alive Find @credko on Twitter.
-See alivepodcast.net
+Listen to a new episode every other Friday.
+Please record a message, ask questions or feel free to support the show production into https://podinbox.com/alive, Find @credko on Twitter.
+See www.alivepodcast.net

 Cristina Redko, PhD